apostrophecms/docs/docs/reference/query-builders.md

 query.search('tree')
 ```

 The `search` builder limits results to those matching the string passed as an argument.
 Search is implemented using MongoDB's `$text` operator and a full text index.
+The `search` builder does not support partial matches.
+For that, see the [`autocomplete` builder](#autocomplete).

 If this query builder is set, the `sort` query builder will default to sorting by search quality.
 This is important because the worst of the full-text search matches will be of very poor quality.